AI-in-Health/MedLLMsPracticalGuide/README.md

 * Exploring and Characterizing Large Language Models For Embedded System Development and Debugging.
 2023. [paper](https://arxiv.org/abs/2307.03817)
 * MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models.
 2023. [paper](https://arxiv.org/abs/2306.13394)

-### LLMs in less established fields of healthcare
-* Large Language Models in Sport Science & Medicine: Opportunities, Risks and Considerations.
-2023. [paper](https://arxiv.org/abs/2305.03851)
+### Medical Agent
+* The Rise and Potential of Large Language Model
+Based Agents: A Survey.
+2023. [paper](https://arxiv.org/pdf/2309.07864)

 ## 👍 Acknowledgement
 * [LLMsPracticalGuide](https://github.com/Mooler0410/LLMsPracticalGuide).
 The codebase we built upon and it is a comprehensive LLM suvey.